 - Dark Chocolate Brownies with Zucchini and Walnuts

 Omega-6 fatty acids, also part of the polyunsaturated fatty acid family, are incredibly prevalent in a healthy diet.
 This type of fatty acid comes from two sources: linoleic acid, mentioned earlier in the article, and a rarer type called gamma-linolenic acid (GLA).
 Gamma-linolenic acid is converted “to substances that reduce inflammation and cell growth.”
 These two acids are linked through a conversion process in which the linoleic acid is then converted into gamma-linolenic acid and from there into “dihomo-gamma-linolenic acid, which is in turn converted to arachidonic acid.”
 Through this metabolic process, omega-6 fatty acids are turned into incredibly diverse agents that help to regulate inflammation, body development, and growth, as well as fight disease.

 When it comes to omega-6 fatty acids, there is a fine line between benefits and negative health effects all based on the amount and types of omega-6 fatty acids you consume.

-Healthy omega-6 fatty acids have been linked to a reduction in overall inflammation positively affecting those that suffer from nerve pain, rheumatoid arthritis, and ADHD, as well as improved heart health, reduced high blood pressure, and healthier bones.
-Yet, omega-6 fatty acids are derived from many processed foods via harmful vegetable oils and, while the right amount of omega-6 fatty acid is safe, too much can be detrimental to your health.
-The Arthritis Foundation purports that omega-6 fatty acids may be linked to increased inflammation, while the Mayo Clinic suggests that they could be linked to increased risk of heart disease.
+Healthy omega-6 fatty acids have been linked to a reduction in overall inflammation, positively affecting those that suffer from nerve pain, rheumatoid arthritis, and ADHD, as well as improved heart health, reduced high blood pressure, and healthier bones.
+Yet, omega-6 fatty acids are derived from many processed foods via harmful vegetable oils, and while the right amount of omega-6 fatty acid is safe, too much can be detrimental to your health.
+The Arthritis Foundation purports that omega-6 fatty acids may be linked to increased inflammation, while the Mayo Clinic suggests that they could be linked to an increased risk of heart disease.

 So, how do you get the right amount from the healthiest sources?